Itinerary

 • We have lots of options here for our overnight location, depending on the wind conditions on the day

-• Several beautiful bays on the south side of St Klement provide protection while on anchor or a mooring.
+• Several beautiful bays on the south side of St. Klement provide protection while on anchor or a mooring.
 Vinogradišće bay on the south is a popular choice for mooring and boasts a number of famous restaurants and a popular lounge.

-• To the east of St Klement the anchorage between Planikovac and Marinkovac is very popular for the stunning surroundings
+• To the east of St. Klement the anchorage between Planikovac and Marinkovac is very popular for the stunning surroundings

 Wednesday September 9th

-• 14 NM sail to Stari Grad
+• 21 NM sail to Jelsa, Hvar

 • Depending on your time of departure you may take a stop en route at one of the famous beach clubs lining the bays along Hvar’s south coast, such as the world famous Hula Hula Beach Club